2026 Date TBA

 Once off the rocky terrain of the summit your descent will follow the established Pony Path before turning south west down towards Tyn Y Fach and Mary Jones' Chapel.

-You will then follow a beautiful section of the Mary Jones walk before traversing North East through tranquil woodland tracks, secret waterfalls and back along a country track parallel to the north side of the stunning glacial ribbon lake, Tal Y Llyn, before returning to Dol Einion campsite for some well earned rest.
+You will then follow a beautiful, less-travelled section of the Mary Jones walk before traversing North East through tranquil woodland tracks, secret waterfalls and back along a country track parallel to the north side of the stunning glacial ribbon lake, Tal Y Llyn, before returning to Cadair Tearoom for some well earned rest.

-The section between 1km and 3km involves steep ascent.
+The section between 1km and 3km involves a sustained ascent.
 It's one of the steepest starts to any race.

 The most challenging underfoot terrain is just after the summit of Cadair Idris.
 Take care on this descent.